kunikada/key-value-store-api/README.md

    STAGE=v1
    ```

+When multiple methods are used, the priority is as follows:
+1. Command line option (`--stage`) has the highest priority
+2. Environment variable set in the shell session
+3. Value in the `.env` file
+4. Default value in `serverless.yml`

 Each stage will create its own isolated resources in AWS, including separate API Gateway endpoints, Lambda functions, and DynamoDB tables.
+This isolation ensures that changes to one environment do not affect others.

 ### Updating a Deployment